faassen/secretweblog_zola/content/posts/modern-client-side-times.md

 And a plug for [Obviel](http://obviel.org): Obviel is a client-side web framework that you can adopt incrementally, and it's informed by server-side concepts.

+## Preserved Comments

+### Balazs Ree

+> I agree with your conclusion: our server side applications will not go away,
+> at least not today.
+I can also see natural points in real life web apps where
+> the two technologies can connect with each other.
+>
+> Regarding unit testing front-end JavaScript: "Untested code is broken code",
+> this actually applies in the same way to JS as to say, Python.
+But while we
+> have a culture which says that a Python code is immediately rejected if there
+> are no tests, we don't yet have the same culture for JS.
+But the culture will
+> arrive, because the modern testing environments make it easy to do Test
+> Driven Development with JS, and even run the tests automatically on each
+> supported browser whenever you save a new version of the source in your
+> editor.
+I am using BusterJS for that, and this has already become my daily
+> practice.
+>
+> Part of the story of testing JS, that when you start unittesting your code,
+> you realise that you have to develop modular code.
+If you have no components,
+> just a blob of JS in an HTML page, you will not be able to test your units,
+> as you have no units.
+>
+> In my experience, the easier part of JS testing is to learn is how to write
+> your test.
+The more difficult part to learn is, how to write modular JS that
+> is testable.
+This means that unittesting will be your teacher to write better
+> code, once you take the effort to do it.

+### Martijn Faassen

+> That's a good point; there are habits to write proper modular JS code just
+> like there are habits to do the same for Python, and one way to learn them is
+> to do testing.